SharePoint/sp-dev-docs/docs/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online.md

 What is definition of undecorated traffic?

-- Traffic is undecorated if there is no AppID/AppTitle or User Agent string in CSOM or REST API call to SharePoint Online.
+- Traffic is undecorated if there is no AppID/AppTitle and User Agent string in CSOM or REST API call to SharePoint Online.
+The User Agent string should be in a specific format as described below.

 What are the recommendation?

-- If you have created an application, recommendation is to register and use  AppID and AppTitle – This will ensure the best overall experience and best path for any future issue resolution.
+- If you have created an application, the recommendation is to register and use  AppID and AppTitle – This will ensure the best overall experience and best path for any future issue resolution.
 Include also the User Agent string information as defined in following step.

 - Make sure to include User Agent string in your API call to SharePoint with following naming convention